Calling all Pythonistas!

 We'd also ask that you also be mindful of jokes told at the expense of other languages, platforms, or tools.
 This is a conference for people who love Python, not people who hate Ruby/Windows/iOS/etc.

-- Talks do not need to be about Python but your talk is more likely to be selected if it has some relevance to the Python community.
-You can look at the list of talks from previous years (2018, 2019, 2020, 2021, 2022) to get a feel for the overall topics.
+- Talks do not need to be about Python but your talk is more likely to be selected if relevant to the Python community.
+You can look at the list of talks from previous years (2018, 2019, 2020, 2021, 2022, 2023) to get a feel for the overall topics.

 - You can (and are encouraged to!) submit as many talk proposals as you’d like, but keep in mind that only one talk per speaker will be accepted.

-Our top priority this year is health and safety, and we’re taking our COVID policy seriously.
+Our top priority this year is health and safety, and we’re taking our Health & Safety Policy seriously.
 We’re committed to centering this policy around fact-based recommendations from public health experts, not simply meeting the minimums required by local ordinances.
-We are also listening to community feedback around our COVID policy, and appreciate the feedback we’ve received so far.
+We are also listening to community feedback around our Health & Safety Policy policy, and appreciate the feedback we’ve received so far.
 Additionally, we’re going to continue our conversations as the conference date approaches, so we can strengthen requirements if necessary.

 Additionally, we are pursuing interactive remote options for those who do not wish to or cannot attend in person.